The AIG Women’s Open is an annual golf championship staged in the UK. It is one of the five most prestigious tournaments in women's golf.

 “I would love to win more AIG Women's Opens, it's still my favourite major by far” GeorgiA Hall

-Players can qualify for the AIG Women’s Open through a variety of exemption categories.
-These will be published closer to the event.
+Players can qualify for the AIG Women’s Open through a variety of exemption categories, which are listed here.

-Non-exempt players will also be able to qualify for the Championship through Pre-Qualifying and Final Qualifying.
+Non-exempt players are also able to qualify for the Championship through Pre-Qualifying and Final Qualifying.

 The AIG Women’s Open is one of five major championships in the women’s game and is traditionally the final one to be staged each year.